micmejia/bible-dump/AMPC/Ephesians/Eph 3.md

-For this reason [[^d]seeing the greatness of this plan by which you are built together in Christ], I bow my knees before the Father _of our Lord Jesus Christ_,
+For this reason [seeing the greatness of this plan by which you are built together in Christ], I bow my knees before the Father _of our Lord Jesus Christ_,